 During her time at CSU, Hobbs served as the vice president of the Graduate Student Council and as a founding member of the Agricultural Research Development and Education Center’s food security project.

-As part of the project, Hobbs helped organize a new garden that contributed roughly 2,000 pounds of produce to help fight food insecurity at CSU through the Rams Against Hunger program.
+As part of the project, Hobbs helped organize a new garden that contributed roughly 2,000 pounds of produce to help fight food insecurity at CSU through the Rams Against Hunger program and was featured in the Colorado State University System State Magazine.
 She also volunteered for the Northern Colorado Red Cross and Project Homeless Connect.